 Volume of BEVs will continue to increase in the coming months, but many models already appear extremely attractively priced following the previous reductions.
 Buyer demand in the used marketplace is back to previous levels and is continuing to increase.
 Although a small number of trade buyers remain selective, demand is considerably higher than it was a few months ago and is expected to remain robust, especially for models at the lower end of the price spectrum.
 On average, trade prices for the majority of battery electric models remain below conventionally fuelled versions of the same model (where both fuel types are available).
-This is the case again at all ages and by an average of -£3,050 at 36/30 and as much as -22.4% at 60/50 (36/30 showing a slight improvement compared to last month, following the positive used value movements, but 60/50 continuing to worsen) and this has now filtered through into retail prices; analysis a couple of months ago showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
+This is the case again at all ages and by an average of -£2,825 at 36/30 and as much as -22% at 60/50 (36/30 showing a slight improvement compared to last month, following the positive used value movements, but 60/50 about the same) and this has now filtered through into retail prices; analysis a few months ago showed retail adverts prices for BEVs to be -9.5% cheaper at 3 years old and -15% cheaper at 4 years old.
 At the younger age spectrum, current electric models being offered with significant new car price discounts (or very cheap leasing/PCP offers) are continuing to make the nearly new used market for these models highly unattractive, especially where differential interest rates are acting to make the monthly payment for used greater than new.
-Towards the end of the year (or potentially at the beginning of 2025), we expect a number of models to have list prices realigned and discounts to reduce accordingly - we have already seen this in several cases in recent months.
+There are several models where previously registered cars with delivery mileage are also putting pressure on used values for cars from 18 to 24 months old.
+At the end of the year (or now more likely at the beginning of 2025), we expect a number of models to have list prices realigned and discounts to reduce accordingly - we have already seen this in several cases in recent months.

-Despite the upward movement in prices this month, some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
+Some models still appear to have further to fall, as indicated by our continuing negative editorial adjustments in our forecasts.
 However, in some cases we have now applied small positive adjustments in the expectation of a modest recovery in values and a realignment against ICE equivalents, or we have not applied the full used value reductions seen to date in our Interproduct reforecasts.
 Nearly new used values for almost all BEVs are now back well below cost new.
 Supply and demand for BEVs will continue to wax and wane over the longer term, but consumers retain the desire to reduce emissions and even in the minority of cases where there is a higher capital outlay, the cost of ownership situation will remain favourable under any sensible charging regime.
 There is still the prospect of new clean air zones (such as the ones implemented earlier this year in Scotland) and updates and extensions to the existing schemes, further fuelling demand for lower emission vehicles.
 There are further signs that retail prices are now reflecting some of the long-term reductions in trade prices as aged stock is disposed of and these cheaper prices are also likely to further stimulate consumer demand.